 - Sharing with other members.
 Green Star brings members together to discuss concerns and issues regarding waste reduction, as well as share suggestions for applying the Green Star standards in various situations.

 - Better health.
 Participation in the Green Star program will lead to better health for your employees and customers as you reduce waste and air pollution in the business setting.
 The community as a whole will also benefit from your participation as the life of the current landfill is extended, thereby saving taxpayers money, and natural resources are conserved and protected.

 - Sense of pride for environmental responsibility.
-As you participate in Green Star, you can take pride in the contribution you are making to your community as you protect the resources and beauty of Alaska.
+As you participate in Green Star, you and your community can take pride in the contribution you are makingas you protect the resources and beauty of Alaska.